Ricks-Lab/ups-utils/README.md

 Also, a UPS list must be specified in the config.json file using config.json.template as a template.
 This file contains details about each UPS that make snmp communication possible.
 The utility requires snmp v2c in order to communicate with the network accessible UPSs.
-As a result, you must configure your target Network attached UPS devices to use SNMPv2 with a know Private Community String.
+As a result, you must configure your target Network attached UPS devices to use SNMPv2 with a known Private Community String.

 The ups-utils rely on the command *snmpget* which is part of the snmp package that must be installed.